-You can order ABB industrial drives ACS880 and DCX880 with the application programming functionality.
-The function allows you to add your own program code to the drive using the Drive Application Builder programming tool.
+The drive application programming function allows you to add your own program code to the drive using the Drive Application Builder programming tool.
 The programming method and languages are based on the IEC 61131-3 programming standard.

 With the drive application programming, you can create application specific features on top of the drive firmware functionality.
 You can utilize the standard and extension I/O and communication interfaces of the drive along with the appropriate firmware signals.
 The program is executed in parallel with the drive control tasks using the same hardware resources.